 Yes, it’s true we do get rainy days in London.
-But there’s no need to worry; we’ve got you covered with our guide to rainy day activities in London!
+But there’s no need to worry; we’ve got you covered with our guide to the best rainy day activities in London!
 Anyone who has visited before, or anyone who’s met British people, will know that we love to talk about the weather.
-So zip up your coat, grab that umbrella and get ready, the forecast for today is rain with a definite chance of shelter.
+So zip up your coat, grab that umbrella and get ready, the forecast for today is rain with a definite chance of shelter in our great city.

 Peruse Leadenhall Market

-Leadenhall Market has real heritage, where else can you shelter from the weather in a market built on the site of a Roman Basilica?
+Leadenhall Market has real heritage, where else can you shelter from a rainy London day in a market built on the site of a Roman Basilica?
 We can thank the Victorians for the beautiful structure you see today.
 However, the original market was a trading ground for meat, fish, leather, and wool as far back as 1445.
 In fact, the market walls helped to stop the spread of the Great Fire of London in 1666.

-Packed with shops and restaurants, it’s an ideal spot to go on a rainy day in London to browse or grab some food until the clouds pass by.
+Packed with shops and restaurants, it’s an ideal spot to go on a rainy day in London to browse or grab some food until the clouds clear from the city.

-Look along Bulls Head Passage to see if you can spot the opticians shop that was used as the entrance to The Leaky Cauldron in “Harry Potter and the Philosophers Stone”.
+Harry Potter Fans should look along Bulls Head Passage to see if they can spot the opticians shop that was used as the entrance to The Leaky Cauldron in “Harry Potter and the Philosophers Stone”.

 When it Rains in London, Go Shopping at Harrods

-This city is a mecca for shoppers and there’s no better place to shop on a rainy day in London than at Harrods!
+This city is a mecca for shoppers and there’s no better place to shop in London when it rains than at Harrods!
 Several floors await your attention, where you can find anything from a keychain to a car.
 But what if a real storm has set in, so you went a bit wild and now you can’t carry all your newly-purchased items home?
 Not a problem, Harrods delivers worldwide.

 The motto of this stylish department store is “Omnia Omnibus Ubique” – all things for all people, everywhere.
 When you’re feeling peckish, definitely explore the food courts or head to one of the restaurants located on the upper floors.
 Yes, there are options!